amarder/amarder.github.io/content/questions.md

     Read the manual.
 Read the FAQ.
 Search the archives of the forum where you might ask for help.
 Search the Web.
 Ask a skilled friend.

-    > Take your time.
-Do not expect to be able to solve a complicated
-    > problem with a few seconds of Googling.
+"Take your time.
+Do not expect to be able to solve a complicated problem with a few seconds of Googling."

 3. Ask for help.